eso-mechanics/eso-mechanics/trials/maw-of-lorkhaj.md

       <div class="section" data-description="three">
         <h2>Ogres & Arena One</h2>
         <img src="{{ site.baseurl }}/images/trials/mol/ogre.jpg" alt="Maw of Lorkhaj - Ogres" />
         <p>In the next trash pack you encounter you will see some new mobs: Ogres (the Ogre Shaman is particularly nasty).
-Upon dispatching the Ogres some more Khajiit will drop in, all of which you have faced previously.
+Upon dispatching the Ogres some more Dro-m'Athra will drop in, all of which you have faced previously.
 Making your way down the slope you will encounter some more Ogres and discover the last new trash mob of the trial: Oger Flesh-Render.
-A few more Khajiit will drop in which need to be taken care of before you can head down the slope to an arena-style fight where you will need to face multiple waves of enemies, all of which you have already faced.
+A few more Dro-m'Athra will drop in which need to be taken care of before you can head down the slope to an arena-style fight where you will need to face multiple waves of enemies, all of which you have already faced.
 If the group wipes during this encounter you will need to start from the beginning but completion will reward a chest.</p>
         <ul>
           <li><b>Ogre Brute</b> - Smaller mobs that pose no serious threat on their own.</li>
           <li><b>Ogre Shaman</b> - This mob performs a channeled ability, raising his arm up into the air and firing heals onto himself and other Ogres around (Primal Heal).
 When the Ogres are healed an AoE will pulse out from under their feet causing a lot of damage to anyone inside.</li>